 There is no cure for FASD but research shows that early intervention treatment services can improve a child’s development.
 We are lucky and blessed that he was diagnosed so young, but we have a long ways to go.
-He has started Early Intervention and is on waiting lists for a therapist, therapeutic preschool, Early Head Start, etc.
+He has started Early Intervention and after MONTHS on waiting lists, he has a therapist and has started therapeutic preschool!

 Because Elijah cannot process things properly, he resorts to banging his head on the ground or any other hard surface.
 Due to his SPD, Elijah has zero fears.
 Doors must remain locked or he will run into the street, chairs must be on their sides or will will run on the table and countertops, and many other precautions have been made.
 Elijah screams, cries, throws himself on the floor and hits , pinches and bites others in order to make himself feel better.

 I’m tired.
 Exhausted.
 Worn out.
 Overwhelmed.
 And so dang busy.
 I’m not sure how to balance life right now.
 Elijah takes SO MUCH work, but it’s not only him.
-Our other 2 kiddos with ADHD are also a lot of work, plus our 1 year old Great Pyrenees, and my photography business.
+Our other 2 kiddos and our foster child all have ADHD and are also a lot of work.
+Plus we have our 1 year old Great Pyrenees and my photography business.
 I have the desire to reduce added stress, but it’s hard to know where to cut back stress factors.

 We don’t have the thousands of dollars it takes in order to train Marshall to be a therapy or service dog for Elijah.
-Although, even proper obedience training would be a HUGE help right now to relieve some of that added stress.
-Then down the road, we will do what we need to in order to get him trained further and certified to help Elijah.
 There are a lot of tiny stressors that have put me over the edge, which is why I’m now reaching out for help.

 With $2495 would could have Marshall go to Elite Training Camp for 2 weeks through https://dogtrainingelite.com/utah-county